How To Duplicate Pages On Wix

 Neglecting to Maintain Internal Linking

-Duplicating pages on your Wix website is a powerful feature that saves time and ensures consistency across your site.
-No more rebuilding similar layouts from scratch - simply copy the page and customise it for its new purpose.
+Duplicating pages on your Wix website is a useful feature that saves time and ensures consistency across your site.
+No more rebuilding similar layouts from scratch.
+Simply copy the page and customise it for its new purpose.
 Whether you're managing a campaign, testing a redesign, or scaling your content, the wix duplicate page feature is an essential tool in your workflow.

 Remember to always update the URL slug and meta settings on duplicated pages, customise the content to make each page unique, and maintain a clean internal linking structure.
 For next steps, explore how to create a new page on Wix, create a subpage in Wix, or read the full guide on how to use Wix to get the most out of the platform.